-As introduction we include Harvey Kaiser's Executive Summary from A Foundation to Uphold, the recently published APPA/NACUBO/ Sallie Mae study of the conditions of higher education facilities in the United States.
+As introduction we include Harvey Kaiser's Executive Summary Steve Glazner from A Foundation to Uphold, the recently published APPA/NACUBO/ Sallie Mae study of the conditions of higher education facilities in the United States.
 Dr. Kaiser also shares a model for a facilities renewal program that could be adopted and adapted by any facilities department.

-You'll also find in this issue Ron-Shelton's description of the U.S. Department of Energy's Rebuild America program and how APPAs Opportunity Assessment project melds perfectly with it.
-Pete van der Have addresses the critical importance of continuous assessment in all aspects of facilities operations, and Matt Adams provides a case study of a deferred maintenance success story at Louisiana State University Finally, Dr. Jerry Davis. the primary researcher for A Foundation to Uphold, shares his findings on the Americans With Disabilities Acts contribution to the level of deferred maintenance on our campuses.
+You'll also find in this issue Ron Shelton's description of the U.S. Department of Energy's Rebuild America program and how APPA's Opportunity Assessment project melds perfectly with it.
+Pete van der Have addresses the critical importance of continuous assessment in all aspects of facilities operations, and Matt Adams provides a case study of a deferred maintenance success story at Louisiana State University.
+Finally, Dr. Jerry Davis, the primary researcher for A Foundation to Uphold, shares his findings on the Americans With Disabilities Act's contribution to the level of deferred maintenance on our campuses.

-Further discussion of capital renewal and deferred maintenance will occur at APPAs 1997 Educational Conference and 84th Annual Meeting.
+Further discussion of capital renewal and deferred maintenance will occur at APPA's 1997 Educational Conference and 84th Annual Meeting.
 The conference will be held July 13-15, 1997 at the Disney Dolphin on the property of Walt Disney World in Orlando, Florida.
 For an advance look at the meeting's activities, see a preview on pages 28-29.
-The preliminary program will be available within the next few weeks.
+The preliminary program will be available within the next few weeks. ≜ management at Iowa State University, who retired on December 31 after thirty-six years of service.